learnbyexample/cli-computing/Shell.md

 **Redirecting output of a command to a file**

-* `grep -i error report/*.log > error.log` create new file, overwrite if file already exists
+* `grep -i 'error' report/*.log > error.log` create new file, overwrite if file already exists
-* `grep -i fail test_results_20mar2015.log >> all_fail_tests.log` creates new file if file doesn’t exist, otherwise append the result to existing file
+* `grep -i 'fail' test_results_20mar2015.log >> all_fail_tests.log` creates new file if file doesn’t exist, otherwise append the result to existing file
 * `./script.sh > /dev/null` redirect output to a special file `/dev/null` that just discards everything written to it, whatever may be the size
 * [explicitly override the setting of noclobber with the >| redirection operator](https://unix.stackexchange.com/questions/45201/bash-what-does-do/45203#45203)